Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Computational method

-The principles of the response of bcc crystals to uniaxial loading were developed in a series of works by Milstein \emph{et al.}~\cite{Milstein:1970,Milstein:1971,Milstein:1988} In this work, we computed the ITS in the $[001]$ direction of bcc Fe and Fe-based alloys.
-Since $[001]$ was already identified to be the weakest direction of bcc Fe,~\cite{Cerny:2007,Sob:2004,Liu} here we concentrated on this direction only.
+The principles of the response of bcc crystals to uniaxial loading were developed in a series of works by Milstein \emph{et al.}~\cite{Milstein:1970,Milstein:1971,Milstein:1988}.
+Since $[001]$ was already identified as the weakest direction of bcc Fe~\cite{Cerny:2007,Sob:2004,Cerny:2013,Liu}, here we concentrate on this direction and compute the ITS of bcc Fe and Fe-based alloys upon uniaxial loading along the [001] direction.
 Assuming an uniaxial tensile load, the tensile stress $\sigma (\varepsilon)$ can be calculated by~\cite{stress}